mkd/chess0/README.md

 # Overview
-Chess0 [pronounced ***chess-ou***] is a computer chess program developed in C++ and based on [Winglet](https://www.chessprogramming.org/Winglet), by Stef Luijten.
-Chess0 was developed as a final year project for my Computer Science degree and, therefore, it is not the most competitive chess entity.
+Chess0 [pronounced ***chess-ou***] is a computer chess program developed in C++ and loosely based on [Winglet](https://www.chessprogramming.org/Winglet), by Stef Luijten.
+Chess0 was developed as a final year project for my Computer Science degree and, therefore, it is not the most competitive chess engine you can find.

 If you need a modern engine with proper chess skills, you should check out [Stockfish](https://github.com/official-stockfish/Stockfish).

-Chess0's current approximate ELO rating is around ~2100, based on the Elometer test (http://www.elometer.net), various tournaments against other rated chess engines, and a series of games played on the
+Chess0's current approximate ELO rating is around ~2750, based on the Elometer test (http://www.elometer.net), various tournaments against other rated chess engines, and a series of games played on the
 [Free Internet Chess Server (FICS)](https://www.freechess.org/).